DaveBackus/Data_Bootcamp_Book/py-fun2.md

 ## Defining our own functions

 It's easy to create our own functions -- experienced programmers do it all the time.
-A common view is that you should never copy lines of code that you've already written.
+A common view is that you should never copy lines of your code.
 If you're copying, you're repeating yourself.
 What you should do instead is **write a function once and use it twice**.
-More than that, breaking a long program into a small number of functions makes code easier for others to read, which is always a good thing.
-As we become more comfortable with Python, we'll use functions more and more.
+More than that, breaking a long program into a small number of functions makes the code easier for others to read, which is always a good thing.
+As we become more comfortable with Python we'll use functions more and more.

 The simplest functions have two components:  a **name** (what we call it) and a list of **input arguments**.
 Here's an example: